Camp David. Christian

 Voice of Victory) on early-morning NZ television.
 When listening

-to them keep in mind that not everything they say is backed up by sound
+to them keep in mind that not everything they say is sound

 Cornuke, Robert.
 Robert